Welcome to Magento Commerce (Cloud)

 Where do I get started?

-If you have experience with Magento Commerce 2, we recommend reviewing content in these DevDocs to understand the differences between EE and Enterprise Cloud Edition.
-If you are new to Magento and the Cloud, this guide introduces all aspects from getting started to going live and continuous integration deployments.
+If you have experience with Magento Commerce 2 or our cloud implementation, we recommend reviewing content in these DevDocs to understand the differences between Magento Commerce and Magento Commerce (Cloud).
+If you are new to Magento and the Cloud, this guide introduces all aspects from building a project, settng up your local, continuous deployment across environments, and going live.

 - Deployment process